-34 "New" individuals mean individuals who were closed successfully from the Vocational Rehabilitation program.
+31 "New" individuals mean individuals who were closed successfully from the Vocational Rehabilitation program.
 This is an unduplicated count of people working successfully in competitive integrated jobs.
 These numbers are based on a historic trend for annual successful employment outcomes.

-Goal Two: By June 30, 2020, of the 50,157 people receiving services from certain Medicaid funded programs, there will be an increase of 5,00015 over baseline to 11,137 or 10% in competitive integrated employment.
+Goal Two: By June 30, 2020, of the 50,157 people receiving services from certain Medicaid funded programs, there will be an increase of 5,000 over baseline to 11,137in competitive integrated employment.

-Baseline: In 2014, of there were 50,157 people age 18-64 in Medicaid funded programs, 6,137 were in competitive integrated employment. who received services from one of the following-Medicaid funded programs include: Home and Community-Based Waiver Services, Mental Health Targeted Case Management, Adult Mental Health Rehabilitative Services, Assertive Community Treatment and Medical Assistance for Employed Persons with Disabilities (MA-EPD).
+Baseline: In 2014, of the 50,157 people age 18-64 in Medicaid funded programs, 6,137 were in competitive integrated employment.
+Medicaid funded programs include: Home and Community-Based Waiver Services, Mental Health Targeted Case Management, Adult Mental Health Rehabilitative Services, Assertive Community Treatment and Medical Assistance for Employed Persons with Disabilities (MA-EPD).